Our Proven Approach to ISEE Test Prep

 Larger private schools with a more academically diverse population like Episcopal, Houston Christian, or St. Pius are more welcoming of average scores of 5 and 6.

-About half of General Academic’s more than 300 ISEE students start preparing by the end of August.
+About half of General Academic’s nearly 400 ISEE students start preparing by the end of August.
 When preparing for a standardized test, the most important tools are a diagnostic test and time.
 Students need to know where they are and how far they need to go to meet their goals.

 Click here to read our analysis about when when Houston students start preparing for the ISEE.